10 Must-See Attractions in Mexico City (And Why Each One Is Worth Your Time)

 There is no better way to see the local culture than to visit a local market.
 The Mercado de Coyoacán is such a market where locals sell food, art, clothing and so much more.

-Affordably priced unique souvenirs made by local artisans are available for purchase and are a much better option than mass-produced souvenirs from tourist streets downtown.
+Affordably priced, unique souvenirs made by local artisans are available for purchase and are a much better option than mass-produced souvenirs from tourist streets downtown.

 4. Chapultepec Park

-You can spend the whole day here if you decide to visit the entire Chapultepec Park which contains nine museums, an amusement park, a zoo and gorgeous natural areas.
+You can spend the whole day here if you decide to visit the entire Chapultepec Park, which contains nine museums, an amusement park, a zoo, and gorgeous natural areas.

 5. Zócalo

-The Palacio Nacional, the presidential residence, and the Catedral Metropolitana are among many attractions that surround the main square.
+The Palacio Nacional, the presidential residence, and the Catedral Metropolitana are among the many attractions that surround the main square.
 This is why you will often see protests on this square.
 It is formally known as the Plaza de la Constitución.

 6. Food Tour